Tips to assist with recovery between long stage rehearsals & back-to-back performances

 Never underestimate the power of a beautifully controlled, expertly executed rise.
 Dance physiotherapists place great importance on the technique, control and endurance of a single leg rise to demi pointe when assessing a dancer's readiness to commence pointe work.
 It gives us valuable insight into where a dancer may be lacking in their development and...
 Continue Reading →

-The winter dance competition season is fast approaching, and for many young dancers it is an exciting opportunity to perform on stage.
-However, the school holidays, rather than being a time for rest and recuperation between busy school terms, can transform into a hive of additional activity with dancers participating in winter schools and eisteddfods....
+The junior dance competition season is underway, and for many young dancers it is an exciting opportunity to perform on stage.
+However, the school holidays, rather than being a time for rest and recuperation between busy school terms, can transform into a hive of additional activity with dancers participating in winter schools and eisteddfods.
+In...
 Continue Reading →